DiamondArt/beta-01-E02/readme.md

 #### `modulo`
-export the function `modulo` that takes two number arguments and returns the remainder, just like the [remainder operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder)
+export the function `modulo` that takes two number arguments and returns the result of the remainder of an [euclidean division](https://en.wikipedia.org/wiki/Euclidean_division) between those two, just like the [remainder operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder).

 #### `divide`
-export the function `divide` that takes two number arguments and returns the result of the division of those two.
+export the function `divide` that takes two number arguments and returns the result of the quotient of an [euclidean division](https://en.wikipedia.org/wiki/Euclidean_division) between those two.

 #### `ceil`
 export the function `ceil` that should work just like